How do I know if I've been geo-blocked?

 The legality of getting around geo-blocking is a bit of a grey area.
 Some copyright experts claim that anyone who promotes devices or programs that encourage people to infringe copyright are breaking the law.
 However, CHOICE believes consumers who bypass measures employed to geographically restrict copyrighted content should be exempt.
 Why?
 Because they're only accessing products and services that are being provided knowingly and willingly by the copyright holder.

 It's legal to use a virtual private network (VPN) to protect your online transactions from hackers.
-In Australia, Malcolm Turnbull stated that it’s not illegal to use a VPN to access geo-blocked content on overseas sites, despite content deals between studios and streaming platforms that restrict access through geographic locations.
+In Australia, Malcolm Turnbull has previously stated that it’s not illegal to use a VPN to access geo-blocked content on overseas sites, despite content deals between studios and streaming platforms that restrict access through geographic locations.

 However, it's also important to note that circumventing geo-blocks may breach the terms and conditions of the company you're buying from – and if you're found out, your account could be cancelled, losing you credit and access to your downloads.